 You could see her working as a vet tech, volunteering at her daughter’s school once a week, helping those adorable little lumps of snot and sass learn how to read.

-But no. Karla sells a make-money-online program called Fiction Profits Academy, which she started in 2015 after years of earning six figures from publishing fiction novels.
+Karla sells a make-money-online program called Fiction Profits Academy, which she started in 2015 after years of earning six figures from publishing fiction novels.

-A guy named Roy Lewis took the course in 2016.
+Legend has it, a guy named Roy Lewis took the course in 2016.

 Roy killed it, shocked it back to life, and then killed it again with an evil grin on his face.